Our next Vehicle Dynamics Online Module will take

 However, with over 14,500 parts on a modern Formula 1 car, understanding the interactions between each and the resulting affect on the car's dynamic behaviour is a real challenge.

-Tutors and Topics includes:
+Tutors and Topics for our previous modules:

 Simulators